JoeCham3oun/UEProjet_BBRL_CHAMOUN_JRIBY/README.md

     - **CHAMOUN_JRIBY_ARS_BBRL.ipynb**: Implementation of the ARS algorithm using BBRL.
     - **CHAMOUN_JRIBY_ARS.ipynb**: Implementation of the ARS algorithm without using BBRL.
     - **CHAMOUN_JRIBY_BRS.ipynb**: Implementation of a related algorithm (BRS: Basic Random Search) without using BBRL.
+- **Rapport.pdf**: Analytical report comparing the performance and results of ARS with Cross-Entropy Method (CEM).
 - **README.md**: Documentation file providing an overview of the project and instructions for usage.

 ## Usage